timefold-sandbox/santa-java-advent/README.md

 # Optimizing Santa's Travels (Java Advent) 🎅

-This repository contains the example code for my blog post at [Java Advent](https://www.javaadvent.com/).
+This repository contains the example code for my blog post at [Java Advent](https://www.javaadvent.com/) and for the related Christmas video.
 It is purposefully kept simplistic to show how to use *Timefold Solver* in a minimal example.

 For more advanced examples, check out the [Timefold Quickstarts Repository](https://github.com/TimefoldAI/timefold-quickstarts).